-A new year brings a new Android update, and Google is hard at work prepping Android 11.
+A new year brings a new Android update, and Google is hard at work prepping Android 11 for 2020.
 The latest version of Google’s mobile operating system arrives later this year, bringing a host of new features to all the Android phones and tablets out there.

 Just what those features are, though, is still emerging.
-We've just seen a few developer previews of Android 11 — the first one in February followed by a second release in March — which means a lot of the enhancements Google is talking about publicly are aimed more at app makers than at end users.
-We expect to hear a lot more about Android 11 and what it will mean for your smartphone before the full version comes out toward the end of summer.
+We've just seen a trio of developer previews for Android 11, starting in February with the most recent update arriving toward the end of April.
+That means most of the enhancements Google is talking about publicly are aimed more at app makers than at end users.
+But that's about to change, as Google has now set a date to preview Android 11 to a wider audience.
+So we'll soon know what Google is planning for your Android-powered devices.

 - How to screen record on Android, iOS, Windows and Mac